livingingroups/eas-coding-workshops/20240319-readability/README.md

 You want to build a program that simulates this game to look at questions like: How often does is the word transmitted successfully?
 How often is the final word similar to the starting word?
 What factors impact the reliability of transmission and to what degree?

-In small groups, build an idea of how you create such a program.
 What would be the major components?
 How would they interact with each other?

 This is not a coding exercise, just a design exercise.
 The output should be some combination of outline, diagram, and/or pseudocode.